Amalya Kearse

-Amalya Lyle Kearse (born June 11, 1937) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit and a world-class bridge player.
+Amalya Lyle Kearse (born June 11, 1937) is an American lawyer and judge.
+She is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit, having been appointed to the court in 1979 and assuming senior status in 2002.
+She is also a world-class bridge player.

 Education and legal career

 Kearse was born in Vauxhall, New Jersey to physician Dr. Myra Lyle Smith Kearse of Lynchburg, Virginia, and postmaster Robert Freeman Kearse; her maternal grandparents were schoolteachers Clara Roberta Alexander Smith and Theodore Parker Smith.
 She attended Columbia High School in Maplewood, New Jersey.
 A philosophy major and 1959 graduate of Wellesley College with a Bachelor of Arts degree, she was the only black woman in her law school class at the University of Michigan Law School.
 She was an editor of the law review and graduated with a Juris Doctor cum laude in 1962.
 She entered private practice in New York City and rose to become a partner in the respected Wall Street firm of Hughes Hubbard & Reed.
 She was an adjunct lecturer at New York University Law School from 1968 to 1969.